20centaurifux/datatypes/README.md

 * byte-buffer
 * asynchronous (message) queue

 All data types are generic.
-Compare and memory allocation functions are fully customizable.
+Compare and memory allocation functions are customizable.

 ## Building